dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 This allows us to collaborate on the project using version control.

-You will need to 'clone' the repository ('repo'), so that you can work on the code on your own machine.
+You will need to 'clone' the repository ('repo'), so that you can work on and run the code on your own machine.
 To do this, navigate to a folder where you would like to store your copy of the repo.
 This should be outside of your OneDrive area.
 To do this, click on documents, then click in the file path and delete everything up to your username (1).
 This should take you to your user folder outside of OneDrive.
 You can make a folder there to store all your repos (2).

 ![Creat a Repo folder within your user folder](./Images/Repo_folder.png)

-One you have done this, right click in your new repos folder and click 'Open Git Bash here'.
+One you have done this, navigate into your new repos folder and right click anywhere in the folder.
+Select 'Open GitBash here' in the menu.
 If this doesn't appear as an option, go back to step one and install Git.

 ![Right click to open Git Bash](./Images/Gitbash.png)